Kahle21/CCMP200CapstoneKahle/README.md

 Amazon CloudWatch

 4.2 Region
-All resources are deployed in:

-ca-central-1 (Canada Central)
+All resources created in: ca-central-1 (Canada Central)

-All services (S3, Lambda, Step Functions, API Gateway) should be in the same region.
+S3, Lambda, Step Functions, and API Gateway should all be in the same region.

 4.3 Image Processing Library (Layer)

 A Lambda layer containing the Pillow library:

 Language: Python